 Distribute the reference forms to each person writing a recommendation, along with a stamped, addressed envelope.
 (Note that these go directly from the recommending person to the Office of Student Affairs.)
 As you probably know, it is considered inappropriate to give a person's name as a reference unless you have first received permission to do so.
 A brief visit or telephone call will both obtain their permission and show your appreciation for the effort.

 While unofficial transcripts can be uploaded in your PASS application, if you are accepted into a program, official transcripts from all colleges and universities you have attended be sent to the Director of Admissions.
 As indicated on side two of the application, these should be sent directly from the college or university to Texas A&M College of Dentistry, and not included with this application.
 International applicants must have transcripts evaluated by Educational Credentials Evaluators.
 They can be reached at PO Box 514070, Milwaukee, Wisconsin 53203-3470, by telephone at (414) 289-3400, or by fax at (414) 289-3411.
 You should request the "course-by-course" report.

 If you have a dental degree, or expect to receive one, request that a letter from the Dean of the dental school, certifying your grade point average and class standing, be sent to the Office of Student Affairs at the College of Dentistry.

 Graduate Record Exam

-Orthodontics and Periodontics require all applicants (US/Canada or foreign dental degree) to take the Graduate Record Exam (GRE) General Test.
-Endodontics and Prosthodontics requires applicants who graduated from a dental school outside of the US or Canada to take the GRE General Test.
+Dental Public Health, Orthodontics and Periodontics require all applicants (US/Canada or foreign dental degree) to take the Graduate Record Exam (GRE) General Test.
+Endodontics and Prosthodontics require applicants who graduated from a dental school outside of the US or Canada to take the GRE General Test.
 Prosthodontics allows applicants who received their dental degree from a US or Canadian university to substitute Advanced Dental Admission Test (ADAT) scores for GRE scores.
 Scores must be less than five years old.
 While you can self-report scores in your PASS application, students who are accepted into a graduate program will have to have official scores sent directly from the Educational Testing Service to Texas A&M University and be from a test date within five years of the date the application form reached the Office of Admissions.
-Use code 6003 for reporting GRE scores (A department code is not needed).
+Use code 6003 for reporting GRE scores.
+A department code is not needed.

 National Board Scores